About this listing

 Other Things to Note

-A house now has a new deck area and second toilet.
-Other smaller improvements are always being made to restore the character of the home.
+A house now has a new covered deck area which is warm and sunny throughout the year.
+Other improvements are always being made to restore the character of the home and upgrade your stay experience.

 The Wharf Hub provides a smoking restricted environment.